open-feature/open-feature-operator/docs/flagd_proxy.md

 ## Implementation

-Update the end to end test in `/config/samples/end-to-end.yaml` to use the `"flagd-proxy"` provider, the source should be a `namespace/name`.
+Update the end-to-end test in `/config/samples/end-to-end.yaml` to use the `"flagd-proxy"` provider, the source should be a `namespace/name`.

 ```diff
 apiVersion: core.openfeature.dev/v1alpha2